Connect with others who understand.

 Members of MyPsoriasisTeam wonder about sebopsoriasis.
 “Need help and information on the treatment of sebopsoriasis,” wrote one member.
 “I think, from reading about pustular psoriasis, that some of that is also beginning on my scalp.
 Dermatology treatments do not really help a lot, and it continues to get worse.”

 Another member shared, “I was diagnosed with sebopsoriasis in June.
-I get scalp psoriasis on my scalp and neck in the winters.
-I get large red plaques on my neck that I still have scars from. … It occurs near my hairline, my two temples, near my sideburns, to my ears, under my jaw, and to my neck.
+I get scalp psoriasis on my scalp and neck in the winter.
+I get large red plaques on my neck that I still have scars from.
+It occurs near my hairline, my temples, near my sideburns, on my ears, under my jaw, and on my neck.
 It gets so patchy and itchy, it’s the worst.
 Then it peels, and I get relief until the next morning.
-It gets red and looks like round areas.
 It’s very scaly but does not look like typical psoriasis.”

-If you relate to these anecdotes, you might be curious to learn more about sebopsoriasis.
+If you can relate to these anecdotes, you might be curious to learn more about sebopsoriasis.
 Having a mix of recognizable and unrecognizable symptoms can be confusing.
-The following points can help you better understand sebopsoriasis and how it is related to both scalp psoriasis and seborrheic dermatitis.
+The following points can help you better understand sebopsoriasis and how it’s related to both scalp psoriasis and seborrheic dermatitis.

 What Is Sebopsoriasis?

-Sebopsoriasis is often a transitional condition between scalp psoriasis and seborrheic dermatitis, rather than a distinct condition.
-A doctor may initially diagnose you with sebopsoriasis, then watch how your symptoms develop and respond to different treatments.
+Sebopsoriasis isn’t its own condition.
+It’s the overlap of scalp psoriasis and seborrheic dermatitis, with symptoms from both.
+That’s why it can be hard to tell the two apart.
+A doctor may first diagnose you with sebopsoriasis, then watch how your symptoms develop and respond to different treatments.

-Sebopsoriasis is most common either in children and adolescents or in people ages 50 and older.
-Men typically get the condition more often than women, according to DermNet.
+Sebopsoriasis is most common either in children and adolescents or in people aged 50 and older.
+Men typically get the condition more often than women, as noted in DermNet, an online dermatology site.

 What Are Common Symptoms of Sebopsoriasis?